i-OmSharma/100xCode/react-vite/contextToDo/Notes.md

 - Doesn't fix re-render, only fixes prop drilling

 # Whats is State management
-- It is a cleaner way to store the state of ur app
+- It is a cleaner way to store the state of ur app.
 - Until now, the cleanest thing you can do is use Context API.It lets you teleport state.

 - But there are better solutions that get rid of the problem that context API has - Unnencssary re-renders.